WorldLingo Lets Translators Work From Home

 If you feel you’re language skills are strong enough to work for WorldLingo, you should apply.
 They’re a good company to work for.
 At the moment they have two different titles for the freelance translators they add to their team.
 One group is called generalist.
 The second group is called specialist.
 One of the things I really like about the company is that they don’t expect you to take a file and translate it into your second or third language.
 Worldlingo has a strict policy that all translators will only have to take documents and translate them into their natural tongue.
 This policy ensures that each finished translation reads smoothly and is high quality.
+(See more Translation and Interpreter Jobs that might interest you.
+I have a big list that I keep updated.)

 The company was founded in 1998 and has been going strong ever since.
 They’re interested in working with translators from all corners of the earth.